Jonathan Antin: Personal life

 Antin grew up in Beverly Hills, California.
 His mother is an interior designer and his father, Michael, is an artist.
 He is the brother of writer and producer Steve Antin and Robin Antin, who is the founder of The Pussycat Dolls, a burlesque and dance troupe.
 As a young boy, he was inspired by the movie Shampoo to become a hair stylist.
 He says that he was a bit of a ruffian with tattoos and "always the black sheep at Beverly Hills High (School)."
 He dropped out of high school to attend a beauty school.

 Jonathan Antin married Sescie Karabuykov, a boutique owner, about 2006.
 They have a son, Asher, who was born about November 2005 and a daughter, Jocie, born in 2007.
 He is a basketball coach for his son's team.
-He is of British-Jewish descent.
+He is of British Jewish descent.

 Career

 Hair salons

 Antin was a student at the Fairfax Beauty Academy, and then worked at a salon in the Beverly Center in West Hollywood.
 He opened a salon when he was 23 years old.
 By 1999, he was considered one of Hollywood's top stylists and has made hairstyle changes needed by a client to suit a part, such as hair styles from different periods.
 His clients have included Madonna, Tiger Woods, Steven Tyler, k.d. lang, Ricky Martin, and Tobey Maguire.
 He created a hair care line, Jonathan Product, which broke a record at QVC in 2005 for the most successful hair care launch, having sold 35,000 units in one hour.
 Also sold in retail stores, the line became a multi-million dollar business.
 In 2010, he sold his shares of the company.

 After Jonathan West Hollywood, he opened Jonathan Salon Beverly Hills.
-He later sold both salons and for a few years made high-priced house calls for his clients including He returned to Beverly Hills with a salon, Jonathan Antin Salon.
+He later sold both salons and for a few years made high-priced house calls for his client.
+He returned to Beverly Hills with a salon, Jonathan Antin Salon.
 He is a spokesman for Mindbody Salon, a salon business software company, for which he hosts hair-advice Q&As on Twitter for an hour each month.